‘It’s a constant battle. My kids have needs. I’m their voice. It needs to be done’

 It’s not easy to discuss the declining health of your eldest child.
 Rita breaks down as she explains Shona’s prognosis.

 “You can see the slide in her health.
 That’s the heartbreaking thing about it.
 You can see the slide… The doctor said to me just make sure she does something she likes doing every day.”

 A few years after Rita had her three children, her marriage broke down.
 She met Patrick Dobbs and they had two children – two boys, now aged 6 and 8, both neurotypical.
 Patrick says it was Rita’s smile that initially drew him to her and the children.
 “The disability part didn’t come into it.
 If you love someone you take them as a package.”

 Cliona’s Foundation is a national organisation providing financial support for families who are caring for a child with a life-limiting illness.
 The foundation was set up by Brendan and Terry Ring following the death of their own daughter Cliona from an inoperable brain tumour in 2006, aged just 15.

-Cliona’s have provided financial support to over 1,000 families across the island of Ireland, families just like Rita’s.
+Cliona’s Foundation has provided financial support to over 1,000 families across the island of Ireland, families just like Rita’s.
 Brendan says that no family should suffer financial distress while caring for a seriously ill child.

-In Rita’s case, the foundation were able to contribute to the cost of a generator for the family.
+In Rita’s case, the foundation was able to contribute to the cost of a generator for the family.

 “Around the time of the snow or one of the storms, we went 10 days without electricity.
-If you think about all the bypass machines, the air mattresses…all those nights we were up every hour and a half to fill a small generation with petrol.
+If you think about all the bypass machines, the air mattresses… all those nights we were up every hour and a half to fill a small generator with petrol.
 And that was only to power one child.
 The generator is worth its weight in gold.
-I’m just so thankful to Cliona’s foundation for their involvement.
+I’m just so thankful to Cliona’s Foundation for their involvement.
 I don’t know what we would have done otherwise.”